4.10. Statistical Significance¶

 0.0253

-When we apply the t–test to our competitor’s product, we use statistics calculated from the data and the established mean success rate of our product.
-Although the success rate of our competitor’s product seems to be not far below that of our own, the calculated is less than the negative one sideded –critical value, which establishes with statistical significance that our competitor’s product is inferior to ours.
+When we apply the t-test to our competitor’s product, we use statistics calculated from the data and our product’s established mean success rate.
+From a table of two-tailed \(t\)-critical values, we find that for \(\alpha = 0.05\) and \(df = 9\), \(t_{\alpha/2} = 2.262\).
+Although the success rate of our competitor’s product seems not to be far below that of our own, the calculated \(T\) is less than the negative of our \(t\)-critical value.
+So, we confirm with statistical significance that our competitor’s product is inferior to ours.

 >> X = rand(50, 10) < 0.85;